Wizards edge Nets 123-122 after Irving, Durant miss late

 Irving then missed a 3-pointer but the Nets grabbed the rebound and got it to Durant, whose jumper with 1.5 seconds left was off.

 The Nets, who pulled out a 145-141 shootout against the Hawks on Wednesday, were on pace for another one at halftime.
 Down 12 early in the second quarter after being outscored 11-0 to start the period, they finished with a flurry to lead 71-70.

-Irving and Beal both scored 20 points.
+The Wizards picked up their defense in the second half and went aggressively to the boards, finishing with 23 more shot attempts.

+“I thought we had a chance to extend the lead a couple of times but that’s a team that’s ready for the championship this year with all that talent they have,” Washington coach Scott Brooks said.
+“They just keep coming with talent but I thought we competed.”

 TIP-INS

 Wizards: Rookie Deni Avdija turned 20 on Sunday.
-Coach Scott Brooks joked that the first five games with the first-round pick were rough.
+Brooks joked that the first five games with the first-round pick were rough.
 “I don’t like coaching teenagers,” Brooks said. … Westbrook had no rebounds in the first half.

 Nets: Brooklyn fell to 1-3 on its homestand with games remaining Tuesday against Utah and Thursday against Philadelphia. … Joe Harris scored 16 points.